JCP Solicitors Pledges to Support Hafal as its Charity of the Year

 “Having the backing of employers like JCP Solicitors is invaluable in helping to spread our message.
 We look forward to working with JCP as the year unfolds.”

-(Left to Right: Owain Davies, Emma James - HR Officer - JCP Solicitors, Stephen Lewis - Hafal - Time to Change Champion, Hayley Davies - CEO - JCP Solicitors, Natalie Slee - Marketing Assistant - JCP Solicitors, Alun Thomas - Chief Executive - Hafal)
+(Left to Right: Owain Davies, Emma James - HR Officer - JCP Solicitors, Stephen Lewis -Time to Change Champion - Hafal, Hayley Davies - CEO - JCP Solicitors, Natalie Slee, Alun Thomas - Chief Executive - Hafal)